mariustk/WeatherForecast/README.md

 ### Docker
 Docker is used to bundle the app.
 It is portable and easy to spin up across computers/clients

 ## Getting started

 ### Launch docker setup
-This assumes docker is installed on host
+This assumes docker is installed on host, and will launch the database, the api and the celery worker.
+No need to perform any other steps to get the demo up running.
 ```bash
 docker compose up --build
 ```